Federal Foreign Office: Nazi Germany

 In 1933, the vast majority of the diplomats serving in the Auswärtiges Amt came from upper-class families with a disproportionate number coming from the aristocracy.
 The overrepresentation of aristocrats together with its overwhelming upper-class character gave the Auswärtiges Amt an elitist cachet, and made the Auswärtiges Amt into one of the most prestigious institutions in Germany.
 Because of its upper-class composition, the diplomats could afford extremely expensive clothes, and the men of Auswärtiges Amt were generally considered to the best dressed officials in the entire German government, contributing to the Auswärtiges Amts glamorous, stylist image.
 There were no female diplomats, and besides for the women employed as secretaries, clerks and cleaners, the Auswärtiges Amt had no female employees.
 That the men of the Auswärtiges Amt formed an elitist group can be seen that every single diplomat had a university degree (before the 1950s, most Germans did not go to university).
 The requirement that one had to have a university degree to enter the Auswärtiges Amt effectively guaranteed upper-class dominance of the Auswärtiges Amt.

 All of the senior diplomats in the 1930s were veterans of the struggle to win Germany "world power status" in the first years of the 20th century.
-Hitler's goal of making Germany into the world's greatest power was thus a foreign policy goal that the diplomats embraced quite headily.
+Hitler's goal of making Germany into the world's greatest power was thus a foreign policy goal that the diplomats embraced quite readily.
 The German historian Eckart Conze stated about the overlap in viewpoints between the diplomats and the Nazis: "...the top diplomats in the Weimar Republic were opposed to a liberal political order and parliamentarianism.
 And then the Nazis built political and ideological bridges for them.
 They announced their intention to reverse the Treaty of Versailles and make the German Reich into a world power.
 The majority of the diplomats were able to sign their names on to such a program."
 In March 1933, Baron Friedrich Wilhelm von Prittwitz und Gaffron, the Ambassador to the United States, resigned on the grounds that he could not in good conscience serve the Nazi government; he was the only member of the entire Auswärtiges Amt who resigned in protest at the Nazi regime.